diegofontecilla/cookingWeb/README.md

 ![Stages flow](./diagrams/PipelineStageFlow.png)

+## Trigger Jenkins builds by pushing to Github

+* Install the GitHub integration plugin

 ## TODO

+* [ ] Casc file is not getting configured automatically
 * [ ] run tests in agent (thecookingwebapp container).
 I need to setup the agent. see [this](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/docker?view=azure-devops) and [this](https://devopscube.com/docker-containers-as-build-slaves-jenkins/)
 * [ ] think in the design: how the new features are integrated in the cookingwebapp container
 * [ ] give Jenkins permissions to run docker commands